Warning for New Business Owners in France: Don’t Fall for “Official-Looking” Scam Letters

 Let’s be clear:

-In France, official business registration is handled by real institutions like
+Official business registration in France is handled by legitimate institutions such as:

 - Pressure you with urgent deadlines